rkgofiitk/academic-issues.github.io/Topics/intelligent_assistants.md

 In 2024,  Molecular Biologist John Hopfield and Computer Scientist.
 Geoffrey Hinton received the Nobel Prize for their "Foundational discoveries and Innovations that enable machine learning with artificial neural network."
 The heart of their research is AI-assisted.
-Likewise, Nobel prizes in chemistry went to David Baker, a professor of biochemistry, and John Jumper, Demis Hassabis, cofounder and CEO of Google Deepmind.
+Likewise, Nobel prizes in chemistry went to David Baker, a professor of biochemistry, and Demis Hassabis, cofounder and CEO of Google Deepmind and John Jumper, a researcher at Google Deepmind.
 The citations refer to their research in "computational protein structure design" and "protein structure prediction," respectively.
 Physicists and Chemists were predictably very upset.
-In an oped in CACM, Yannis Ioannidis terms AI-driven scientific discovery as the 5th Paradigm.
+In an oped in CACM, Yannis Ioannidis terms AI-driven scientific discovery as the [5th Paradigm](https://dl.acm.org/doi/pdf/10.1145/3702970).
 Reverse engineering research could be a real game-changer in establishing theories and conjectures.
 Ioannidis surmises: "Can we expect AI to transform from a tool to an actual researcher itself, pose and investigate scientific hypotheses, and eventually write papers about its work?"
 In other words, can AI become a peer for humans in research and innovation?
 Can